Mobile Health Care

 Who is eligible to use these services?

 Mobile health care is primarily for people in an unstable or temporary living situation, such as living in a shelter, rooming house, winter rental or car; couch surfing; camping or living outdoors; or being a seasonal worker.
-Services are also provided for people living at Margeson Apartments and Feaster Apartments in Portsmouth.
+Some exceptions to this are noted on the schedule below.

 How can people access services?

 No appointments are necessary.
 Patients can just show up at one of the locations at the beginning of the session.
 (See schedule below.)
 Patients can pay with Medicaid, Medicare or other insurance if they have it.
 If you are uninsured, services are free or low-cost, depending on your income.

 What services are provided?